warkrismagic/mcp-ui-fork_research/README.md

 Together, they let you define reusable HTML resource blocks on the server side and seamlessly display them and react to their actions in any MCP host environment.

----

 ## ✨ Core Concepts

-### HtmlResourceBlock
+### HtmlResource

-The primary payload exchanged between server and client:
+The primary payload exchanged between the server and the client:

 ```ts
 interface HtmlResourceBlock {